microsoft/frontend-bootcamp/step1-01/js-demo/README.md

 ### Iteration

 Next we'll update our function to iterate through a string of letters.
 We loop over each letter using the [`for of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) syntax.
-We'll use real input later, but for now this varifies that our function is working.
+We'll use real input later, but for now this verifies that our function is working.

 ```js
 function displayMatches() {